3 Things Men Must Do To Get Rid Of Belly Fat PermanentlyWeight Loss 10 min Read

 A HIIT workout involves many of these intervals, and usually, they are structured in a work-to-rest ratio.
 Fifteen seconds of work to fifteen seconds of rest.
 20 seconds of work to 40 seconds of rest.
 You get the idea.

 Some great exercises to perform HIIT with are sled pushes, mace swings, and the dreaded airdyne bike.

 This exercise should comprise the next two hours of your workouts each week.

 Hours 1-3 are weight training in a circuit style fashion, so you are getting a lot of work done—not sitting on the machine doing arm curls and texting kind of workout.

 Hours 4-5 should focus on HIIT workouts.

 Diet.
-Many people view diet with the same disgust they view moist, taxes, and kale.
+Many people view the word diet with the same disgust they view the words moist, taxes, and kale.

 Let’s go ahead and change that right now.